 HOW IT STARTS

-All 11 teams in the MJHL have a 50 Player Protected List used to obtain and list players.
+All 12 teams in the MJHL have a 50 Player Protected List used to obtain and list players.
+The list is made up of active roster players currently playing for the MJHL team and prospects.

-Future MJHL Players from Manitoba will be scouted during their Bantam Seasons and CANNOT be Listed by a MJHL team until the MJHL Bantam Draft is held every year in June.
+Future MJHL Players from Manitoba will begin to be scouted during their Bantam Seasons but CANNOT be listed by a MJHL team until after the MJHL Draft has been held.
+(Draft is normally held annually in the Spring.)

-Each team in the MJHL is eligible to protect up to two players from their current zone prior to the MJHL Draft.
+Each team in the MJHL is eligible to protect up to two draft eligible players from their identified zone (auto-protect) prior to the MJHL Draft.
 These players will NOT be included in the MJHL Draft.

-Players who are eligible for the Draft are Manitoba players who were not protected and are in their 15th year (Just finished 2nd year Bantam).
+Players who are eligible for the MJHL Draft are Manitoba players who were not auto-protected and are going into their 16th year (Just finished U16 season).

 The MJHL Draft consists of 6 Rounds with each MJHL team allocated one pick per round.